Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 - Other Peer systems can request that content.

-- The content is located just like any other content lookup, except that SCCM returns a list of Peer Cache Systems and any Distribution Points that have the content.
+- The content is located just like any other content lookup, except that SCCM returns a list of Peer Cache Systems and any Distribution Points with the content.

 - Once enabled, your Peer Cache Source clients will spin up a Web Service locally, which is used to act as a content server to other peers – This is known as the ‘SuperPeer’ service.